rjensen96/gator-grids/README.md

 ### Developer

 My name is Ryan Jensen.
-I have Master's degree in accounting and am working on a Master's degree in Software Development.
-While working as an accountant and financial analyst, I saw a great need for a tool like this in my own work.
-I hope that this tool can help you in your Excel work as well.
+I am pursuing a Master's degree in Software Development at the University of Utah.
+Additionally, I have a Master's degree in accounting.
+While working as an accountant and financial analyst, I saw a great need for a tool like Gator Grids in my own work.
+I hope that this tool can help you work more efficiently in Excel as well.

 ## Contributing

-For now, I have decided not to open-source this project, although the add-in is available for free.
+For now, I have decided not to open-source this project; however, the add-in is available for free.
 If you want to contribute, please reach out to me privately and express your interest.

 ## Issues